-Shocking!
 IndiGo passenger says manhandled, offloaded for objecting to mosquitoes on board; airline responds

 In a shocking incident, a passenger onboard an IndiGo flight from Lucknow to Bengaluru has claimed that he was threatened and eventually offloaded from the aircraft after he raised an objection to the presence of mosquitoes inside the aircraft.
 The passenger, identified as Dr Saurabh Rai, alleged that he was manhandled by the crew member and forced to deplane after he raised the objection regarding mosquitos on board.

-“They held me by the collar and dragged me through the aisle, I heard crew saying ‘if you have a problem with mosquitoes then why don’t you leave India?”
-Dr Saurabh Rai said.
+Dr Saurabh Rai said, “They held me by the collar and dragged me through the aisle, I heard crew saying ‘if you have a problem with mosquitoes then why don’t you leave India?”
 Reacting to the incident, IndiGo said that the passenger was offloaded on grounds of his unruly behaviour.
 Indigo said that Rai expressed his concerns over mosquitos on board, but became aggressive and started using threatening language before the cabin crew could address his concerns.

 As the matter escalated after the closure of the aircraft doors, Rai attempted to instigate other passengers on board to damage the aircraft and used words such as ‘hijack’, the company said.
 Therefore, keeping in mind applicable safety protocols, crew apprised the pilot-in-command who decided to offload him, IndiGo said.

 Bengaluru-based cardiologist Dr Saurabh Rai speaks to TIMES NOW and shares his account of what happened onboard the Indigo flight which led to him being offloaded pic.twitter.com/Evf7VsCFVg